PeopleFinders.com

-PeopleFinders.com is a public records business located in Sacramento, California.
+PeopleFinders.com is an American public records business located in Sacramento, California.
 The company offers a variety of public records including address histories, phone numbers and background checks.

 History

-In 1999 Rob Miller founded PeopleFinders.
+In 1999, Rob Miller founded PeopleFinders.

 Products and services

-PeopleFinders is largely a "People Search" company, providing individuals with various types of public records that will allow them to obtain contact information for most private citizens in the United States.
-In addition, PeopleFinders.com offers background checks, criminal records and a variety of other public records related to marriage, divorce, birth, death, bankruptcy, and property ownership.
+PeopleFinders is a people search company, providing individuals with various types of public records that will allow them to obtain contact information for most private citizens in the United States.
+In addition, PeopleFinders offers background checks, criminal records and a variety of other public records related to marriage, divorce, birth, death, bankruptcy, and property ownership.
 This data is collected from various sources, including government agencies, property records and other public records sources.
 Also in the interest of finding people, PeopleFinders offers a reverse phone lookup service that allows users to find people or businesses behind unknown phone numbers.

 Blog

 The PeopleFinders Blog was launched in May 2009.
 This blog covered topics that are related to people searches, current events, how to obtain background checks and other public record reports, and other subjects of interest to their customers and the general public.
 New blog posts were typically published three times per week; every Monday, Wednesday, and Friday.